Orsolya Ihasz reflects on the i2i - Ideas to Innovation 2022 programme – read more »

 - Postdocs from multiple disciplines

-The programme is led by Dr Orsolya Ihasz, Lecturer in Entrepreneurship in collaboration with Dr Shai Vyakarnam, Visiting Professor in Entrepreneurship at Cranfield University, Professor Neil Hartman at MIT and a team of expert facilitators ranging from academia and industry.
+The programme is led by Dr Orsolya Ihasz, Lecturer in Entrepreneurship in collaboration with Dr Shai Vyakarnam, Visiting Professor in Entrepreneurship at Cranfield University and Professor Neil Hartman at MIT and a team of expert facilitators ranging from academia and industry.

 - Day Two focuses on the importance of building teams, as well as generating potential impact pathways for your research.

 - Day Three looks at the basic elements of taking an idea and turning it into a product or service and how to communication it with passion.

 How to apply

-Free places are available to all PhDs across the campus up to 30 places funded by RIO and Santander.
+Free places are available to PhDs across campus up to 30 places.